transparency-dev/witness/README.md

  3. The new Checkpoint is countersigned by the Witness, and made available to the public

 A feature of [Checkpoints](https://c2sp.org/tlog-checkpoint) is that they allow multiple signatures to be added.
-This means that a common way to see Checkpoints in a witnessed ecosystem is with a log signature first, and then multiple witness signatures.
+This means that a common way to see Checkpoints in a witnessed ecosystem is with a log signature and multiple witness signatures.
 An example witnessed checkpoint is:

 ```